vandalt/evince-synctex/README.md

-Tip: If you want to run Vim in the terminal, continuously build the source file, and center the line in the Vim window when Vim is launched, use `evince-synctex -s file.tex -v file.pdf -- gnome-terminal --window -- vim %f +%l +'norm zz'`.
+Tip: If you want to run Vim in the terminal, continuously build the source file, and center the line in the Vim window when Vim is launched, use `evince_synctex.py -s file.tex -v file.pdf -- gnome-terminal --window -- vim %f +%l +'norm zz'`.

 Based on [gauteh/vim-evince-synctex](https://github.com/gauteh/vim-evince-synctex).